eightbitraptor/eightbitraptor.github.io/src/_weeknotes/weeknote-2025-48.md

 ---

-- Went out to Floc with Aaron last week.
+- Went out to Floc with [Arron](https://untappd.com/user/dunmanifestin) last week.
 The beers and pizza were amazing there as they always are.
 Although in a fit of pique, I got slightly annoyed at all the DDH IPA's on the board and suggested we head out to a couple of different pubs.

   Turns out that was a trap.
 I don't think the White Hart had cleaned the beer lines in a while, and I just didn't enjoy the (usually excellent) beer at the